HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Evaluation

 \subsection{Effectiveness of Hybrid Routing}

 We now show an ablation study of our hybrid routing approach in Figure~\ref{fig:ablation_router} to understand the effect of the rule-based router and the image discriminator.
-We isolate the routing policy by running four variants: (1) \textbf{Random}: we randomly assign hardness and quality scores to each query, using these random scores for routing decision making.
-(2) \textbf{Router-only}: the routing decisions are made by the rule-based router only without discriminator-based re-routing.
-(3) \textbf{Discriminator-only}: the routing decisions are made by the discriminator only without the router.
-(4) \textbf{\pjn{}}: hybrid routing is enabled with both rule-based query routing and discriminator-based re-routing.
+We compare \pjn{} against three variants that disable parts of the hybrid routing pipeline: (1) \textbf{Random}: assign random hardness and quality scores to each query and routes based on these scores.
+(2) \textbf{Router-only}: routing decisions are made by the rule-based router only without discriminator-based re-routing.
+(3) \textbf{Discriminator-only}: routing decisions are made by the discriminator only without the router.
 All variants are evaluated on the same real-world trace with the same MILP-based resource allocator.

-Figure~\ref{fig:ablation_router} shows that \pjn{} achieves the lowest average FID and the lowest SLO violation ratio across all variants.
-Random and Router-only suffer from worse FID at similar SLO violation levels since \textit{hard} queries are served by lightweight models due to misclassification.
-Discriminator-only improves FID but suffers from higher violations, as it forces every query through the light model, paying extra latency.
-In contrast, \pjn{} adopts hybrid routing, combining query-aware rules to skip the light stage for obviously hard queries and a learned discriminator to catch false ``easy'' cases, while adjusting thresholds to match workload.
+Figure~\ref{fig:ablation_router} shows that \pjn{} achieves the lowest average FID and SLO violation ratio across all variants.
+Random and Router-only suffer worse FID at similar SLO violation levels since many \textit{hard} queries are served by lightweight models due to misclassification.
+Discriminator-only improves FID but incurs higher violations, as it forces every query through the light model, paying extra latency.
+In contrast, \pjn{} adopts hybrid routing, skipping the light stage for obviously hard queries and catching false ``easy'' cases with discriminator.
 Thus, it preserves low latency and achieves higher response quality.